Which place is cheaper, Reykjavik or Bucharest?

 Both Reykjavik and Bucharest are popular destinations to visit in the autumn with plenty of activities.
 Most visitors come to Bucharest for the city's sights and attractions and the shopping scene during these months.
 Also, the autumn months attract visitors to Reykjavik because of the hiking trails, the shopping scene, and the natural beauty of the area.

 The weather in Reykjavik can be very cold.
 Bucharest is much warmer than Reykjavik in the autumn.
-The temperature in Bucharest is usually 13°C (55°F) in October, and Reykjavik stays around 5°C (41°F).
+The daily temperature in Bucharest averages around 13°C (55°F) in October, and Reykjavik fluctuates around 5°C (41°F).

 Bucharest usually receives more sunshine than Reykjavik during autumn.
-At this time of the year, Bucharest gets 177 hours of sunny skies, while Reykjavik receives 83 hours of full sun.
+Bucharest gets 177 hours of sunny skies, while Reykjavik receives 83 hours of full sun in the autumn.

 In October, Bucharest usually receives less rain than Reykjavik.
-At this time of the year, Bucharest gets 32 mm (1.3 in) of rain, while Reykjavik receives 86 mm (3.4 in) of rain.
+Bucharest gets 32 mm (1.3 in) of rain, while Reykjavik receives 86 mm (3.4 in) of rain each month for the autumn.

 Both Reykjavik and Bucharest during the winter are popular places to visit.
 The winter months attract visitors to Bucharest because of the museums, the shopping scene, and the cuisine.
 Furthermore, the shopping scene and the cuisine are the main draw to Reykjavik this time of year.

 It's quite cold in Reykjavik in the winter.
 The weather in Bucharest can be very cold.
 In the winter, Bucharest is much colder than Reykjavik.
-Typically, the winter temperatures in Bucharest in January are around -1°C (29°F), and Reykjavik is about -0°C (32°F).
+Typically, the winter temperatures in Bucharest in January average around -1°C (29°F), and Reykjavik averages at about -0°C (32°F).

 In the winter, Bucharest often gets more sunshine than Reykjavik.
 Bucharest gets 71 hours of sunny skies this time of year, while Reykjavik receives 27 hours of full sun.